sinyiwsy/CSCI-3260-Assignment1/readme.txt

 Student ID: 1155110677

 Introduction:
-	This is a famous place called "Gate" in CUHK.
+	This is a famous sculpture called "the Gate of Wisdom" in CUHK.
-	If a student walks through it, his/her GPA will not be above 3.0.
+	If a student walk thought this gate from The University Mall, his/her GPA will be below 3.0.
+	If a student walk thought this gate from library, he/she will graduate with a Master's degree.
+	Therefore, many students will walk thought it and shout when they are stressed.

 Manipulation:
 	Key "s" : calling a computer science student who have many homeworks like me. :( Key "a" : rotate the starry background anti-clockwised.
 	Key "d" : rotate the starry background clockwised.
+	Key "q" : change the season to spring.
+	Key "w" : change the season to summer.
+	Key "e" : change the season to autume.
+	Key "r" : change the season to winter.
+	Key "z" : scale down trees.
+	Key "x" : scale up trees.
+	Key "n" : move the moon to left.
+	Key "m" : move the moon to right.